KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 ^^^^^^^^^^^^^^^^^
 Enable or disable ligatures and contextual alternates on the text.

+Common
+    Enables `liga` and `clig`, which are commonly used ligatures.
+Discretionary
+    Enables `dlig`, which are ligatures of a more decorative nature.
+Historical
+    Enables `hlig`, which is intended for old-fashioned ligatures.
+Contextual Alternates
+    Enables `calt`, which is frequently used by script fonts and decorative fonts to select appropriate glyphs depending on their context.

 .. figure:: /images/text/opentype-ligatures.png

    Ligatures in “Noto Serif” and “Junicode”, with the ligatures marked in blue, and the lack of ligatures marked in orange. “ffi” is a common ligature in Noto Serif, and contextual in Junicode, “st” is a discretionary ligature in Junicode and “al” is a historical ligature in Junicode.